google-deepmind/loft/README.md

 ```

 Each dataset is also available from the links in the [Datasets](#datasets) table.
-For a small subset, `download.sh` will additionally run `preprocess.py`, which infills the missing fields in the queries and corpus files.
+For a small subset, `download.sh` will additionally run `preprocess.py`, which
+infills the missing fields in the queries and corpus files.
 Once the download is completed, you will see the file structure as below:

 ```
 $BASE_DIR
+└── data
+│    ├── retrieval
+│    │   ├── arguana
+│    │   │   ├── 128k
+│    │   │   │   ├── corpus.jsonl
+│    │   │   │   ├── dev_queries.jsonl
+│    │   │   │   ├── few_shot_queries.jsonl
+│    │   │   │   └── test_queries.jsonl
+│    │   │   ├── 1m
+│    │   │   └── 32k
+│    │   ├── fever
+│    │   │   ├── ...
+│    │   ├── ...
+│    ├── rag
+│    ├── sql
+│    └── icl
 │
-└───data
-│   └───retrieval
-│   │   └───arguana
-│   │   │   └───32k
-│   │   │   │   └───corpus.jsonl
-│   │   │   │   └───dev_queries.jsonl
-│   │   │   │   └───few_shot_queries.jsonl
-│   │   │   └───128k
-│   │   │   └───1m
-│   │   └───fever
-│   │   └───...
-|   │
-│   └───rag
-│   └───sql
-│   └───icl
-│
-└───prompts
-    └───retrieval_128k
+└── prompts
+    ├── retrieval_128k
-        │   retrieval_arguana_128k.txt
+        ├── retrieval_arguana_128k.txt
-        │   retrieval_fever_128k.txt
+        ├── retrieval_fever_128k.txt
-        └───...
+        ├── ...
 ```

-The `data` folder contains the LOFT datasets and the `prompts` folder contains samples of prompts used in LOFT.
+The `data` folder contains the LOFT datasets and the `prompts` folder contains
+samples of prompts used in LOFT.
-We also provide an example prompt in `PROMPT_EXAMPLE.txt` showing how Corpus-in-Context (CiC) prompting can be done for the text retrieval task.
+We also provide an example prompt in `PROMPT_EXAMPLE.txt` showing how
+Corpus-in-Context (CiC) prompting can be done for the text retrieval task.

 ## Inference and Evaluation
 We currently support using `gemini-1.5-flash-002` from VertexAI for inference.